d215steinberg/GildedRose-Java/README.md

 We rename the test methods to be magic-number neutral, e.g. **backstagePassesQualityDoesNotExceedMaximumUpToDoubleAppreciationThreshold**.
 ### [Lesson #35: My have our standards increased!](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%2335)
 Now that we have implemented **BackstagePassesUpdater**, we delete the last bit of item-specific dead code from **DefaultUpdater**.
-In comparison to the mess that we began with, what we are left with is pretty amazing, but held next to our other **ItemUpdater** implementations, it’s pretty crappy.
+In comparison to the mess that we began with, what we are left with is pretty amazing, but held next to our other **ItemUpdater** implementations, it's pretty crappy.

 We reimplement **DefaultUpdater.updateQuality** per our new standards, introducing significant duplication with **ConjuredUpdater**.
 We refactor to eliminate the duplication (reducing **ConjuredUpdater** to a single, one-line protected method).
 ### [Lesson #36: Inviting updateSellIn to the party](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%2336)